Sober living homes can help. In one study that took place at Options Recovery Services, abstinence levels improved from 11% to 68% after six months.

 - Sober living homes

 Rehabilitation centers offer short-term programs that last from 30 to 90 days.
-These programs include intense structure, various types of therapy, and some options for recreation.
+These programs include intense structure, various types of therapy, as well as some options for recreation.
 Rehabs often provide the first step in a person’s drug or alcohol recovery process.
 Rehab is not a permanent solution but a starting place for lifelong addiction management.

 Halfway houses are government-owned properties that house addicted individuals for a short period of time.
 These homes exist for people who are transitioning out of rehab and need a temporary place to stay while they figure out how to integrate back into society.
-These programs generally have time limits.
+These programs may have time limits, but not all do.
+So it is usually only a temporary option.
+However, these homes have proven to be quite effective for many people as it allows a way to avoid bad influences directly after rehab.

-Sober living homes are similar to halfway houses in a lot of ways.
+Sober living homes are similar to halfway houses in many ways.
 Like halfway houses, they often provide a place to stay after rehab.
 Unlike halfway houses, these are privately owned, so they usually require participants to pay rent.
 Participants are usually expected to take part in the household chores and agree to certain household rules.
 Because they are privately owned, there are variations between sober living homes.
-Though many of these homes are transitional in nature, most don’t set time limits on how long participants may stay.
+Though many of these homes are transitional in nature, some sober living homes don’t set time limits on how long participants may stay.

 Are you struggling with an addiction?
 Call 800-492-QUIT.